 Nicole Tallman is a professional writer and poet.
-Born and raised in Michigan, she lives in Miami, serves as the Legislative Affairs Director and Poetry Ambassador for Miami-Dade County Mayor Daniella Levine Cava, an Associate Editor for South Florida Poetry Journal, and Senior Interviews Editor for The Blue Mountain Review.
+Born and raised in Michigan, she lives in Miami, serves as the Legislative Affairs Director and Poetry Ambassador for Miami-Dade County Mayor Daniella Levine Cava, an Associate Editor for South Florida Poetry Journal, and Interviews Editor for The Blue Mountain Review.
+She is the author Something Kindred (The Southern Collective Experience Press), co-editor with Maureen Seaton of We Who Rise from Saltwater, Let's Sing!, and her debut full-length collection is forthcoming in the summer of 2022.

 It takes a certain type of personality to thrive as a ghostwriter.
 If you love the spotlight or seeing your own name in print, ghostwriting is not the career for you.
 A ghostwriter is just that: a ghost or relatively invisible presence who writes for another person and rarely gets credit for his or her words.
 If you're into the Myers-Briggs thing, I'm an INFJ, which I've been told is fairly common among writers -- those who ghost and those who write for themselves.